 It needs to be pointed out that even though we have learned so much about how we interact with bacteria, there is still so much we need to learn about the complexity of germs and how we are effected by them, for better or for worse.

 It would seem counterintuitive that addicts are being given free heroine, but Vancouver has been using this as a technique to control its heroine problem.

 Drugs are smuggled into the city off of its ports, and is particularly popular in a part of Vancouver called “Downtown Eastside”.
 In an effort to tackle this problem, city officials have a safe zone call Insite where addicts are monitored by medical staff.

 This safe zone is only offered to a handful of the worst addicts in Vancouver.
 Before Insite was put into effect, researchers were giving addicts alternative drugs as a way to treat heroine.
 This method worked from some, but those who were still struggling to kick their heroine habit now have it practically prescribed to them.
 Doctors call this ‘harm reduction’, saying that in a controlled environment they won’t be put in the desperate situations addicts often find themselves in.

-Some see this as a form of blackmail, pointing out that someone could claim they need more heroine and threaten to rob someone or break into a car if they don’t get it.
+Some see this as a form of blackmail, pointing out that addicts could claim they need more heroine and threaten to take a stranger’s money so they can go buy it somewhere else.
 People that work at rehabilitation centers in Vancouver reject this idea of a safe zone, saying that the city is killing these people more comfortably.

 With more people dying from shootings, more people are buying guns to protect themselves.
-There is evidence that disproves that this puts more people in danger.
+There is evidence that disproves that families are safer with guns in their homes.